-June 29, 2012 Comments Off on 7 Rules for Branding in the “New World”
+June 29, 2012 Comments Off on Rules to Make Loyalty Programs Work Harder in the “New World”

 Creating names that can be trademarked has become increasingly difficult and is now both an art and a science.
 In the U.S. alone, there have been over 2 million trademark registrations in the past 15 years.
 And most words in the English language are trademarked in most categories.
 Add this to the requirement to secure trademark registration in countries around the world, and it is easy to see why there are so many new “invented” names.
 Further, most companies would like to have a parallel use of a trademarked name as their URL (domain name), and this becomes a greater challenge because anyone can register and own a domain name for about $7.00 and there are millions of domains already owned.

 June 28, 2012 Comments Off on The Art and Science of Naming Brands that will Resonate in the “New World”

 The principles for shaping a corporation’s image have changed.
 This is having a significant impact in a number of areas, especially in crafting corporate identities.

 Fueled by difficult economic times, more and more aspects of corporate behavior are under the microscope:

 – loss of credibility of corporations and institutions in what they say.

 – increased skepticism of messages we receive from companies, whether we are an employee, consumer or customer.

 – continuing overpromise by brands.
 We have had too many personal and professional experiences dealing with quality or customer service to be fooled by hollow promises.

 Social media provides very attractive new channels to communicate and build relationships.
 The possibilities are expanding, and it is appropriate to contemplate how they can enhance corporate reputation and visibility.
 However, using social media can be risky, and great care must be taken to use the medium effectively.